Gpphelps/responsive-portfolio/README.md

 Installation:
 There is no instillation for this program as it is a website.
-If you would like to access the website visit
+If you would like to access the website visit: https://gpphelps.github.io/responsive-portfolio/

 Features: